cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   version.

-- Dr. Guido Roessling allowed us to include and deliver his freeware ANIMAL, a Java based animation software.
+- Dr. Guido Roessling allowed us to include and deliver his freeware Animal, a Java based animation software.

 - We also got the allowance to integrate enhanced versions of:
   - the two Flash animations for AES by Enrique Zabala,